 - Able to glide with feet up for extended periods of time

-- Strong enough for pedal bike.
+- Strong enough for a pedal bike.
 Since pedal bikes have the added weight of the drivetrain (usually 1kg/ 2lbs+) it’s important to consider if your little one will have sufficient strength to handle it.
-This is compounded by the fact that pedal bikes usually have a taller center of gravity making it feel less stable.
+This is compounded by the fact that pedal bikes usually have a taller centre of gravity making it feel less stable.

-Do not fit pedals just because they their friend has them, or if you want to get them riding by a certain age.
+Do not fit pedals just because their friend has them, or if you want to get them riding by a certain age.
 If they move to pedalling too quickly and have a fall, it may knock their confidence.

 How do you teach a child to ride a bike without stabilisers (A.K.A training wheels)?

 The best way to teach a child to ride is using a balance bike first.
 This means that little ones know how to balance before progressing to pedalling.
-Balancing is the more difficult skill to master and if they can glide their bike comfortably, there is no urgency to using the pedals.
+Balancing is the more difficult skill to master and if they can glide their bike comfortably, there is no urgency to begin using the pedals.
 If your child is balancing and can glide along comfortably, learning to pedal should be relatively simple.